What is a Headless CMS?

 One of the main benefits of going Headless is that you can build all your content on one platform and have it ready to be attached to any number of heads that you desire.
 By using a Headless CMS you can focus on the body, that is, on the quality content you’re sending out on multiple devices and have it update on all the heads you attach.
 If you need to make updates to your content you no longer have to worry about updating it several places.
 With a Headless CMS all you have to do is update it once and hit publish - then it will update everywhere.

 Since the CMS is frontend agnostic, your frontend developers can build heads for different platforms or devices and attach them all to the same body without worrying about compatibility issues across devices or systems.
+Often the only requirement to a frontend is that it supports HTTP.
 This also means that the body and the head does not need to be using the same platform or language and there are no strict restrictions from the CMS for the frontend developer to worry about.

 If your backend developers prefer to use one language for the body and your frontend developers prefer a different one for the head, then they can easily do that by using a Headless CMS.
 This also means that your content will be shown as your frontend developers want it to on everything from websites and apps to billboards and smartwatches - and you can be sure that the content is the same across all platforms, since all the content is created in the same CMS.